 Kevin Kelly InnoTech Forum︱Future ICT Industry Trends

-- IC Devices & Technologies, IC Industry, IC Applications & Markets, Broadband Network Products and Applications, 5G Communication Key Technology and Applications, Big Data , Cloud Computing and Cybersecurity, Healthcare
+- IC Devices & Technologies, IC Industry, IC Applications & Markets, Emerging Business Opportunities in Satellite Communication and Broadband Network, 5G Communication Key Technologies and Applications, Cloud Computing, Cybersecurity Technology and Applications, Healthcare

 Stephen Su, General Director of IEK, delivered a speech on “Future ICT Industry Trends” at the InnoTech Forum organized by the Department of Industrial Technology (DoIT), MOEA, and ITRI on March 22, 2012.
 The forum brought together a group of visionaries including Kevin Kelly, the renowned “Digital Prophet” who predicted the advent of social networking and cloud computing.

 Stephen first talked about that IEK in recent years has put increasing focus on studying consumer needs and applications scenarios to assist the development of market trends and technology roadmap.
 Before developing solutions and technologies, he pointed out, the key should be finding out the consumers’ needs.

 He said the consumer consumption patterns have been shifting from "Service" to "Experience."
 As a consequence, the service-based applications being developed by the ICT industry should focus on “access” instead of “ownership” by the consumers.
 In his speech, Stephen, who was also the moderator of the forum, saw the growing markets of mobile phone and internet communications by the elders in Mainland China and Taiwan, as well as the emergence of remote tourism with live streaming and online interactions.